AutoMQ/automq/README.md

-## AutoMQ: A Cloud-Native fork of Kafka by separating storage to S3 and EBS
+## AutoMQ: A Cloud-First Alternative of Kafka by decoupling durability to S3 and EBS

 </div>